siddharth-maddali/siddharth-maddali.github.io/professional/cv_base.md

 <a name="summary"></a>
 # Summary
-Physicist specializing in computational microscopy and imaging for condensed matter systems.
+Physicist specializing in Fourier optics, microscopy/imaging algorithms and software development for materials science research and the semiconductor industry.

 <a name="education"></a>
 # Education